Modern Safety Features and You: Tech that Keeps You in Your Lane

 From the moment we get our first coloring book, the importance of staying between the lines is programmed into our brains.
 As we get older and trade crayons for cars, those lines become lanes on the road and, even if we never do fully perfect the art, staying between them becomes an imperative.
 Knowing when we can safely cross those lines – changing lanes, etc. – is one of the key skills that separates safe drivers from the not-so-safe.

 Enter modern safety features and driver aids.
-Just as some cars can help you stop before a serious collision, up to a third of new vehicles offer some sort of blind spot sensor.
+Just as some cars can help you stop before a serious collision, offer some sort of blind spot sensor.
 Some systems will help you stay in your own lane if your attention wanes, and a few can even do the lane change for you.

 These features aren’t often free, however, so understanding exactly what each does and doesn’t do is crucial if you want to make an informed decision when buying your next car.